nichtich/Pandoc-Elements/README.md

     # Gruß {.de}
     Hello, world!

+See module [Pandoc::Filter](https://metacpan.org/pod/Pandoc::Filter) and [Pandoc::Walker](https://metacpan.org/pod/Pandoc::Walker) for processing the abstract syntax tree of pandoc documents in Perl.

 # DESCRIPTION

 Pandoc::Elements provides utility functions to create abstract syntax trees (AST) of [Pandoc](http://johnmacfarlane.net/pandoc/) documents.
-The resulting data structure can be processed by pandoc to be converted an many other document formats, such as HTML, LaTeX, ODT, and ePUB.
+The resulting data structure can be converted by [Pandoc](https://metacpan.org/pod/Pandoc) to many other document formats, such as HTML, LaTeX, ODT, and ePUB.

-See also module [Pandoc::Filter](https://metacpan.org/pod/Pandoc::Filter) and [Pandoc::Walker](https://metacpan.org/pod/Pandoc::Walker) for processing the AST in Perl.

 ## FUNCTIONS